Setting the photoelectron clock through molecular alignment: Abstract

 \section{Abstract}

 The interaction of strong laser fields with matter intrinsically provides powerful tools to image transient dynamics with an extremely high spatiotemporal resolution.
-In strong-field physics, the initial conditions of this interaction are generally considered a weak perturbation.
-We investigated strong-field ionisation of laser-aligned molecules and showed, for the first time, a full real-time picture of the photoelectron dynamics in the combined action of the laser field and the molecular interaction.
-We demonstrated that the molecule defines the initial conditions of the photoelectron at birth and has a dramatic impact on the overall strong-field recollision dynamics: it sets the clock for the emission of electrons with a given rescattering kinetic energy.
-This result represents a new benchmark for the seminal statements of molecular-frame strong-field physics.
-Our findings have strong impact on the interpretation of self-diffraction experiments, where the photoelectron momentum distribution is used to retrieve molecular structures.
-Furthermore, the resulting encoding of the time-energy relation in molecular-frame photoelectron distributions shows the way of probing the molecular potential in real-time and accessing a deeper understanding of electron transport during strong-field interactions.
+Here, we study strong-field ionisation of laser-aligned molecules and show a full real-time picture of the photoelectron dynamics in the combined action of the laser field and the molecular interaction.
+We demonstrate that the molecule has a dramatic impact on the overall strong-field dynamics: it sets the clock for the emission of electrons with a given rescattering kinetic energy.
+This result represents a benchmark for the seminal statements of molecular-frame strong-field physics and has strong impact on the interpretation of self-diffraction experiments.
+Furthermore, the resulting encoding of the time-energy relation in molecular-frame photoelectron momentum distributions shows the way of probing the molecular potential in real-time and accessing a deeper understanding of electron transport during strong-field interactions.